 Around 20% of pregnancies are affected by anemia.
 The most common type of anemia is low iron levels in the blood.
 Iron is essential for carrying oxygen around your body and to your baby.
 We’ve developed this guide to give you more info on Iron Deficiency Anemia (IDA) and how it affects your pregnancy.

 If you’ve been diagnosed with iron deficiency anemia in your pregnancy you will need an iron supplement.
 This will boost your iron levels and make you feel healthier and prepare your body for birth.
-There is a lot of choice which can leave you feeling confused about which one is right for you.
-We’ve researched the market for you to find which one are the best rated.
+There are a lot of choices which can leave you feeling confused about which one is right for you.
+We’ve researched the market for you to find which ones are the best rated.
 Let’s see what we found.